bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab03_Image_Correction_and_Intensity_Measurements.md

 - Return to the Images module, and drag in your newly calculated `.npy` flatfield images.
 If you don't have the raw images loaded in still, drag them in as well.
   - Optional - double click on one or more of the `.npy` files to open them up in CellProfiler's image viewer.
 What do you notice?
 (You can also do this after you hit analyze)
 - Hit `Analyze Images` <img src="images/lab03/AnalyzeImages.png" height="30px" /> to have CellProfiler create FFC images for each of the 5 channels on 240 images of each.
+- Optional - once the pipeline is done, load the tiff images produced into ImageJ/Fiji.
+What do you notice?
+What are their histograms?
+What happens if you use Fiji's "Set" function to set all images to have a histogram of ie 100-300?

 ### Pipeline 3 - Apply your corrections and then perform some segmentations and measurements

+- Optional-optional - load your new round of correction images into CellProfiler (along with the first round and the raw images), load the `03_analysis_time.cppipe` pipeline, and start analyzing!

+- What do you notice about the segmentation if you switch back and forth between the corrected images (`Hoechst` for nuclei, and `Ph_golgi` for cells, and the uncorrected images `OrigHoechst` and `Orig_Ph_golgi`)?
+  - Especially, do you notice anything in the top right of the image?

+You can also assess how the correction affects smaller objects such as the mitochondria and nucleoli by changing whether corrected or uncorrected images are used on these.

 ```{tip}
 Want to learn more about segmenting these images?
 Visit tutorials.cellprofiler.org and check out the Beginner Segmentation and Advanced Segmentation modules, both of which use this image set!